 When Apex Legends first dropped out of almost nowhere, it was a revelation.
 Thanks to some very generous spending on influencer marketing from EA, it being a part of the Titanfall universe, and its free nature, Apex Legends took the gaming world by storm.
 After skyrocketing to the top of Twitch, the playerbase seems to have dwindled in the eyes of many, but Apex is definitely still one of the most popular battle royale games out there.
-Question is: with the hype bubble now burst, how many people play Apex Legends in 2021?
+Question is: with the initial hype bubble now long burst, how many people play Apex Legends in 2021?

 At the time of launch, Apex recorded a very healthy2 million concurrent players just a week after launch.
 By comparison, current battle royale king Fortnite took sixteen weeks to reach such a milestone.

 However, it looks like Apex Legends may have peaked early while Fortnite grew gradually before skyrocketing and then showing steady numbers.
 But that only tells a part of the story.